The 10 Best Guitar Strings – Recommendations, Categories and a Beginner’s Buying Guide

 String Winding: The way metal is wound around the string’s core is another factor to consider, and there are three methods: roundwound, flatwound, and halfround.
 Of the three, roundwound – where a round wire is wrapped around the core – is the most popular among electric guitarists, as they are brighter, have more grip, and are cheaper to produce.
 Flatwound strings – where the wire wrapped around the core is flat – provides a smoother surface, promoting a longer string life (as they are more resistant to dirt build-up) and a warmer sound, and are typically popular with bassists.
 Halfround strings have a square cross-section, and are essentially a mix of the other styles – smooth to play, but with some of the tonal characteristics of a roundwound string.

-Now you have a little more information about strings in general, let’s look at the best strings for specific instruments.
-The following are simple summaries, but make sure to check out the complete articles for a more in-depth look.
+Now you have a little more information about strings in general, you can go back at the best strings for specific instruments.
+Make sure to check out the complete articles for a more in-depth look.

 At GuitarFella we could write a book on the advantages and disadvantages of every string style – the amount of different gauges, materials, coatings, cores, and winding methods result in an endless spectrum of tone.
 However, for someone new to buying strings, the guide on this page is more than you need to know, and will hopefully have given you an idea of what will work best for you.